SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/app-management.md

 }
 ```

-The output is rendered, _with no escaping applied to it_.
+The output is rendered _with no escaping applied to it_.
 Note that this output does not pass back through Jinja and
 thus cannot be used to generate templates at runtime.